tayloraswift/swift-unidoc/Guides/docs.docc/Quickstart.md

 docker compose -f Guides/docs.docc/local/docker-compose.yml up
 ```

+@Image(source: "Docker Desktop.png", alt: "Docker Desktop") {
+>   You should see the `unidoc-mongod-container` running in the Docker Desktop GUI.
+}

 The container is home to a MongoDB [replica set](https://www.mongodb.com/docs/manual/reference/replica-configuration/) which you need to initialize.

 Open a new terminal and run the following command to initialize the replica set: